awsdocs/aws-cloudformation-user-guide/doc_source/template-custom-resources.md

    }
    ```

 1. After getting a `SUCCESS` response, AWS CloudFormation proceeds with the stack operation\.
-If a `FAILED` or no response is returned, the operation fails\.
+If a `FAILURE` or no response is returned, the operation fails\.
 Any output data from the custom resource is stored in the pre\-signed URL location\.
 The template developer can retrieve that data by using the [`Fn::GetAtt`](intrinsic-function-reference-getatt.md) function\.